lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 Things boil down to poor journalism and communication.
 Information communication is how you learn about things and use them to make arguments.
-Poor examples of communication almost always mishandle evidences.
+Poor examples of communication almost always mishandle evidence.
 I will mention 3 major cases here that I repeatedly face.

 Before I begin, I want to specifically focus on the point that the topic of my